lbonanomi/notes/ghe/index.md

 ### GHE Integration

 * python git libraries honor .netrc content, this may be unexpected.

 ### GHE Username/Profile Links

 * Clickable links for a username are driven by the named user's email address

-### Pink Unicorn Error

-* In-case of a Pink Unicorn Head where your GHE instance used to be, check state/fullness of filesystem

 ### State of upgrade